leanprover/logic_and_proof_lean3/first_order_logic_in_lean.rst

          theorem my_symm (h : b = a) : a = b :=
          sorry

-         -- now use foo, rfl, and my_symm to prove transitivity theorem my_trans (h1 : a = b) (h2 : b = c) : a = c :=
+         -- now use foo and my_symm to prove transitivity theorem my_trans (h1 : a = b) (h2 : b = c) : a = c :=
          sorry
        end